 Q. If a student chooses to withdraw what will be the effective date?
 Will the student receive any tuition refund by withdrawing?
 Will the student receive grades?

 A. Normally, the withdrawal date is the effective date of the Interim Suspension.
-The student’s college may choose to backdate the withdrawal to the beginning of the semester, if the situation warrants it.
+The student’s academic unit may choose to backdate the withdrawal to the beginning of the semester, if the situation warrants it.
 Any tuition refund will be based upon the normal refund schedule established by the registrar.
 Upon withdrawal, the student will receive W grades.